GUANYuqi0106/machine-learning/README.md

-# This project includes two pieces of code and one report.
-(The YouTube link is noted at the end of the report)
+# This project includes two pieces of code and one YouTube video.
+(The YouTube link is also noted at the end of the report)